top of page

 History

-A small group of people began meeting in 2012 to discuss how to fortify and amplify the voices committed to life-on-life discipleship in Columbus, Ohio.
-Beginning as a trio of networks (Men’s, Women’s, and Pastor’s Discipleship Networks), the networks envisioned a Columbus in which replicating personal discipleship was the norm, rather than the exception, among followers of Jesus throughout our city.
-By connecting disciple-making individuals to the broader network, we aim to pray for, encourage, empower, equip, and expand the reach of Jesus’ call to a life of discipleship for everyone.
+A small group of people began meeting in 2012 to discuss how to fortify and amplify the voices committed to life-on-life disciplemaking in Columbus, Ohio.
+Beginning as a trio of networks (Men’s, Women’s, and Pastor’s Discipleship Networks), the networks envisioned a Columbus in which replicating personal disciplemaking was the norm, rather than the exception, among followers of Jesus throughout our city.
+The network was faithfully led for years under the direction of Doug Franck and Anne Durell, to whom the network owes a great deal of gratitude.
+Rachel Smith joined the leadership team in 2021, and in 2023 the network officially merged with For Columbus.

 Our History